reven86/wotreplay-parser/README.md

 * `sub_type`: the sub-type of the packet
 * `alt_track_state`: indicates if the tank is tracked using values 0xF0 (not tracked) or 0xF6 (tracked)
 * `destroyed_track_id`: the id of the track that was destroyed destroyed, possible values are 0x1D (left track is destroyed) and 0x1E (right track is destroyed).

+## Type 0x24

+This packet usually accompanies Shot packet (Type 0x08 sub-type 0x07).
+It is send separately for each encoded segment in the list of hit points.

+* `player_id`: the player receiving the shot (victim).

 # License